apache/druid/docs/content/querying/segmentmetadataquery.md

 By default, the "cardinality", "size", "interval", and "minmax" types will be used.
 If a property is not needed, omitting it from this list will result in a more efficient query.

-There are five types of column analyses:
+Types of column analyses are described below:

 #### cardinality